-37. NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS
+36. NATURE AND EXTENT OF RISKS ARISING FROM FINANCIAL INSTRUMENTS

-The Group's activities expose it to a variety of financial risks:
+The PCC's activities expose it to a variety of financial risks:

-- Credit Risk the possibility that other parties might fail to pay amounts due to the Group. - Liquidity Risk the possibility that the Group might not have funds available to meet commitments to make payments. - Market Risk the possibility that financial loss might arise for the Group as a result of changes in such measures as interest rates and stock market movements.
+- Credit Risk the possibility that other parties might fail to pay amounts due. - Liquidity Risk the possibility that funds might not be available to meet commitments to make payments. - Market Risk the possibility that financial loss might arise as a result of changes in such measures as interest rates and stock market movements.

-The Group's risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund the service.
-Risk Management is carried out within the Financial Services Department in liaison with the Chief Financial Officer, under policies approved by the Group in the annual Treasury Management Strategy.
-The Group provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.
+The PCC's risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund the service.
+Risk Management is carried out within the Financial Services Department in liaison with the Chief

+Financial Officer, under policies approved by the PCC in the annual Treasury Management Strategy.
+The PCC provides written principles for overall risk management, as well as written policies covering specific areas, such as interest rate risk, credit risk and the investment of surplus cash.